fwilleke80/com_audioarchive/README.md

 Tags displayed in the Archive, Tag Directory, modules, embedded clips, and clip detail pages link back to the appropriate Archive menu item with the corresponding tag filter applied.

-When a Joomla tag has a description, Audio Archive adds that description as the tag link's standard HTML `title` attribute.
+When a Joomla tag has a description, Punga Audio Archive adds that description as the tag link's standard HTML `title` attribute.
 Browsers therefore display the description as a native tooltip when the pointer hovers over the tag.

 ### Playback and downloads